-My first book, Legible Religion, was published in May 2016.
+My first book, Legible Religion, was published by Harvard University Press in May 2016.
 It argues that learned books that were written in the first century BCE by intellectuals like Varro, Cicero, Nigidius Figulus and a cast of Roman elites played an important role in the formation of the concept of "Roman religion".
-As well as providing the first history of Roman study of their traditional religion, I also address a much broader historical question of how we can understand the role of text in religion without relying on the concept of Scripture.
+As well as providing the first history of Roman books on traditional religion, I also address a much broader historical question of how we can understand the role of text in religion without relying on the concept of Scripture.
 I continue to work on the religious and intellectual history of the Roman world and the history of antiquarianism.
 I am committed to the idea that Roman history should involve deep engagement with both the textual and material evidence; Latin epigraphy, which is both, is a particular interest.

 I am also participating faculty in the Graduate Group in Ancient History and Mediterranean Archaeology.
-I am a faculty affiliate of the Berkeley Center for the Study of Religion and the Mario Del Chiaro Center for Ancient Italian Studies and the Institute of European Studies.
+I am a faculty affiliate of the Berkeley Center for the Study of Religion, the Mario Del Chiaro Center for Ancient Italian Studies and the Institute of European Studies.